The-Mycelium-Network/project-template/CONTRIBUTOR_ROLES.md

 - May be assigned issues and reviews.
 - Will be added to the [review team](https://github.com/orgs/The-Mycelium-Network/teams/tmn-review-team).
-- Can recommend other contributors to become Orginization Members.
+- Can recommend other contributors to become Organization Members.

 ## Invited experts